 For the practical ones

 Help someone start a healthy lifestyle with a PANTRY MAKEOVER.
-If you just want to be practical and help someone start their Plant Paradox journey by helping on a making over of their pantry, I suggest picking as many items as you want from the CREATIVE IN MY KITCHEN AMAZON STORE and make the gift of PANTRY MAKEOVER.
+If you just want to be practical and help someone start their Plant Paradox journey by helping on a making over of their pantry, I suggest picking as many items as you want from my PLANT PARADOX APPROVED STORE and make the gift of PANTRY MAKEOVER.

 For the Earth lovers and plastic free foodies

-Smart, Earth friendly and safe food storage.
-With everything you put into healthy food choices a more thoughtful storage bag only makes sense.
-Easy to use, easy to clean, reusable and non-toxic, stasher bags fits a plant paradox lifestyle perfectly.
+Smart, Earth-friendly and safe food storage.
+With everything, you put into healthy food choices a more thoughtful storage bag only makes sense.
+Easy to use, easy to clean, reusable and non-toxic, stasher bags fit a plant paradox lifestyle perfectly.
 They are slightly expensive but that’s why they make a perfect gift.
 You can always buy more even if a person already has few.
-They come in four different sizes: half a gallon, sandwich, snack and pocket and in a lot of pretty colors.
+They come in four different sizes: half a gallon, sandwich, snack, and pocket and in a lot of pretty colors.
 Mix and match and buy a set of different sizes as a gift.